College of Science News

 Following the face-to-face interactions, the pairings of straight women and gay men reported higher levels of comfort and rapport than did the pairings of straight women and straight men.
 This was evident from the more intimate conversations between the pairs and in the women’s body language during those conversations.

-“Straight women and gay men likely see their friendships as safe spaces where they can have fun, be themselves, and engage in intimate conversations without fear of judgement, expectations, or one-sided sexual interest,” Russell said.
+“Straight women and gay men likely see their friendships as safe spaces where they can have fun, be themselves, and engage in intimate conversations without fear of judgment, expectations, or one-sided sexual interest,” Russell said.

 The findings reveal how, and why, close relationships often form quickly between women and gay men.
 Russell noted that the research raises exciting new questions about whether the higher levels of intimacy, trust, and mutual respect exhibited by straight women and gay men in the lab setting translate into closer friendships.